Skip to main content

 Why do golfers narrow their stance for chip shots?

-A narrower stance allows freer hip and body rotation for the small, controlled motion a chip shot requires, and it naturally supports a shorter, more compact swing arc.
+A narrower stance allows freer hip and body rotation for the small, controlled motion a chip shot requires.
+It naturally supports a shorter, more compact swing arc.

 Is there one correct narrow stance width?